The Importance of Education – Reading Your Way to Money Knowledge

 Hence, don’t underestimate them, and deliver them the following money-related lessons:

-Wait before buying
+1. Wait before buying

-One should never act impatiently in money-matters.
+One should never act impatiently in money matters.
 The urge to purchase something is too tempting to resist.
 Parents need to teach kids why it’s important to wait.

 Kids often demand their parents to buy them toys and other stuff.
 While some parents immediately give in to such demands, others don’t.
 Both are in the extremes and bad for kids.
 Parents should give their kids what they demand, but not immediately.

 Children are intelligent.
 They can connect the dots and discover a causal relationship between two incidents.
-If parents buy kids what they want, not immediately but after a bit of delay, then kids will learn the importance of patience.
-Later when they’ll grow up, this will prevent them from acting hastily in financial matters.
+If parents buy their kids what they want, not immediately but after a bit of delay, then kids will learn the importance of patience.
+Later when they grow up, this will prevent them from acting hastily in financial matters.

 Read More